 Robert Alexander is a pen name of R. D. Zimmerman.
 A graduate of Michigan State University, Mr. Alexander has also studied at Leningrad State University and has lived and traveled extensively in the former Soviet Union.
 In researching The Kitchen Boy, Mr. Alexander gained access to Russian archives and palaces that are closed to the general public.
 Under his own name, he has written numerous mystery novels, including Hostage, Outburst, and Innuendo: A Todd Mills Mystery.
 Robert Alexander currently makes his home in Minneapolis.

-AN INTERVIEW WITH ROBERT ALEXANDER
+A CONVERSATION WITH ROBERT ALEXANDER

 Your book is the product of some extraordinary research.
 Was there any information that was particularly hard to find?
 If you could have just one missing document, what would it be?